Raphael-Gisler-AGI/ODataV4/docs/cap/remoteservice.md

 With the KeyAsSegmentSupported capability, the service accepts requests to get individual resources with the ID provided as a path segment, for example GET /weather/CurrentWeather/12345.
 This is a more REST-like way of reading resources by key, as opposed to OData's special syntax (GET /weather/CurrentWeather(12345)).

 The next step is to add the connection to our **.cdsrc.json**.
-Note that we need the Base URL.
+Note that you need the Base URL.
 API resoponse:

 ```JSON